open-telemetry/community/governance-charter.md

 The Governance Committee is responsible for maintaining a prioritized backlog of projects and specification issues.
-The Governance Committee is responsible for balancing the efforts of the TC between projects and issues and ensuring that we do not exceed our available resources.
+The Governance Committee is responsible for balancing the efforts of the TC between projects and issues and ensuring that we are tackling the most pressing challenges for the project while not exceeding our available resources.

 **Maintain a project board and a public roadmap**
 For transparency with our community, the GC must ensure that the